 Kenneth McAlpin united the Scots and Picts under his sway and was succeeded by his son, Constantine.
 He had another son, Hugh, whose son, Doir, was made Thane of Lochaber.
 Doir's son, Murdock, had a son Ferguhand and he had a son Kenneth, who married the daughter of his kinsman, King Kenneth II.
 Their son, Banquo, and three of his sons, were murdered by enemies.
 A fourth son, Fleance, or, as he was called in Scotland, Flahald, escaped to Wales, (inhabited by a Celtic kindred people), was hospitably received, by Griffith ap Llewellyn, whose daughter he married.
 He was murdered, at the instigation of some of the Welch nobles.
 Walter, the son of Fleance, revenged his father's death, and had to flee from Wales, Llewellyn being dead.
 He found shelter at the Saxon Court of Edward, the Confessor, quarreled with a courtier, who belittled the Welch, and had to flee to Brittiany in France, also inhabited by a branch of the Celtic race, where he married a daughter of Alan, Earl of Brittiany, who joined William of Normandy, in his invasion of England, in 1066, Walter accompanying him.
 After the overthrow of the English, at the battle of Hastings, and the establishment of the Normans in England, Walter re-ceived a grant of land, in Shropshire, on the border of Wales.
 He fell out with the Normans, however, and went north, to his father's country, where he was well received by the king, his distant kinsman, Malcolm III, who granted him the lands of Renfrew and Kyle, in Ayrshire, in lieu of Lochaber, the former possession of his house.
 Walter left a son, Alan, and Alan, a son Walter, who as a Norman knight, accompanied King David I, on his march to the Clyde, the most northern boundary of his possessions, on his accession to the throne of Scotland, in 1124.
 He was granted the greater part of Renfrew, Immerwick, Hassandean and large estates in Teviotdale and Lauderdale, and was made the first High Steward of Scotland.
-This office became hereditary in this family, which, for several generations, were the High Stewards of Scotland.
-They were I. Walter; 2.
-Alexander; 5.
-James; 6.
-Walter.
-Before the era of fixed surnames, they were known by the name of their office.
-When they complied with the fashion of armorial bearings, which did not prevail until two generations after their settlement in Scotland, they adopted the fess chaque, used for computing, before the introduction of Arabic numerals, in allusion to their office, at the exchequer table.
-Walter, the sixth, High Steward, so distinguished himself in the fierce fighting against the English, for the independence of Scotland, that he gained the favor of King Robert, the Bruce, Robert I, of Scotland.
+This office became hereditary in this family, which, for several of fixed surnames, they were known by the name of their office.
+When they complied with the fashion of armorial bearings, which did not prevail until two generations after their settlement in Seotland, they adopted the fess cheque, used for computing, before the introduction of Arabic numerals, in allusion to their office, at the exchange table.
+Walter, the sixth, High Steward, so distinguished himself in the fierce fighting against the English, for the independance of Scotland, that he gained the favor of King Robert, the Bruee, Robert I, of Scotland.
 He married his daughter, Marjorie.